kashikarparth/dactl/_posts/2018-04-03-Important-Techniques-for-Deep-Learning.md

 This generates a set of "nomarlised" datapoints with a mean of 0 and standard deviation 1.
 The feature-space that is fed into a neural network is usually normalised (not necessarily true always, because normalisation does lead to loss of information regarding units,magnitudes etc.).
 The reason behind doing so is that normalisation helps in improving the stability of the optimization algorithms that the data and the weights are being exposed to.
 A large variation in values of a given feature, and similary between the simultaneous values of different features leads to large variations in the weights and activations between the layers of the network, which can eventually lead to learning instability because of exploding gradients and a considerably volatile loss-function in general.

 Another problem faced by neural networks (even with feature data normalisation) is the problem of "Covariate Shift".
 This problem occurs when the network is shown and trained on a given dataset, and a more generalised form of the data is being tested on.
 The neural network shows less accuracy if the testing dataset is not a close representation of the training data, even if the two datasets will be classified with a constant function-apporximation.
-It is known as covariate "shift" because the generalised data might be a sort of shifted extension to the training dataset. <b>The neural network cannot be expected to approximate the correct function with the not-so-general training dataset.</b> Input data normalisation helps tackle this issue by making sure that the inputted information is not too vastly varied, maning that the feature-map of the data is closely clustered, adn hence, easier to approximate with networks.
+It is known as covariate "shift" because the generalised data might be a sort of shifted extension to the training dataset. <b>The neural network cannot be expected to approximate the correct function with the not-so-general training dataset.</b> Input data normalisation helps tackle this issue by making sure that the inputted information is not too vastly varied, maning that the feature-map of the data is closely clustered, and hence, easier to approximate with networks.

 <img src="../uploads/cs.jpg">